Content Distribution

 Why It Matters for B2B Marketing

 A successful strategy will generate more leads, boost content marketing ROI, and increase brand recognition.
 But sometimes distribution isn’t prioritized at the same level as content creation.
 Organizations often have multiple distribution groups competing with each other, or distribution groups that are disassociated from creation groups.
 In these environments, content distribution can get lost in the shuffle.
 People in charge of content creation might just hand off assets to marketers.
-This isn’t optimal, but it’s a reality of the way many organizations work.
+This isn’t optimal, but it’s the way many organizations work.

 Cross-awareness of content creation and distribution will ensure that you sidestep this divide and get the most out of every content asset.